 The Agribusinesses Struggle With Repairing Modern Equipment

 The advanced capabilities of modern farm equipment are a direct response to farmers’ desire for increased crop yields and lower operating costs.
 When OEMs roll out new technology there is a natural learning curve for the OEM, whereby defects are identified and problems are corrected.
-However, agribusiness is like other business; operators (farmers) lose money when their equipment is down.
+However, agribusiness is like other businesses; operators (farmers) lose money when their equipment is down.
 But due to the seasonal nature of the business farmers need to be self-sufficient, so when they can’t fix the equipment on their own they get frustrated by delays and blame the OEMs.
 And that’s become a big problem.

 According to a recent blog article on Wired.com, “New High-Tech Farm Equipment is a Nightmare for Farmers,” the complexity of servicing this equipment has created a sort of backlash against advanced farming machines.